 - Do you have any criminal convictions?
 Have you ever been deported?
 One area of inquiry at the point of entry into New Zealand regards the traveller’s character.
 The official may wish to know about any criminal record that you have.
 This includes whether you have ever been deported from New Zealand or any other country.
 It is important to answer these questions truthfully.
 The fact that you have committed a minor offense in the past does not necessarily mean that you cannot travel to New Zealand.

 - Are you bringing any food products into New Zealand?
 New Zealand has a very strict policy regarding what can and cannot be brought into the country, with strict fines for those who break the rules.
 Meat and meat products, fruit, dairy produce, and honey are among the types of food that cannot be brought into New Zealand.

-Remember to give yourself enough time to apply for your New Zealand eTA (or other visa type such as student visa, work visa etc).
-Provided that you have the electronic travel authorization, a passport valid for at least 3 months and that you are able to satisfactorily answer the immigration questions, you should have no problems entering New Zealand and enjoying a fantastic experience in this beautiful country.
+Remember to apply for a New Zealand eTA (or other visa types such as student visa, work visa etc) with sufficient time available before departure.
+Provided that visitors have the New Zealand Electronic Travel Authorization, a passport valid for at least 3 months and can satisfactorily answer the immigration questions, entering New Zealand is a simple process.